germanbisurgi/jedi/README.md

 ## Todo

+- dereference schema first and the initialize editor
 - fix: bootstrap 5 classes
 - feature: icons
 - feature: classes for jedi elements like buttons and switchers